-Bedford Hospital has over 2000 members of staff and a current turnover of approximately £121.2million.
-The hospital enjoys strong community support with over 200 volunteers at the Trust and over £6 million being raised by the independent Bedford Hospitals Charity over the past 10 years.
-The fantastic support from the hospital charity has enabled the Trust to build a dedicated cancer centre, the Primrose unit, the women's and children's services wing: Cygnet wing and a new midwife led birthing unit called the Acorn Suite'.
+The hospital enjoys strong community support with over 200 volunteers at the Trust and over £9 million being raised by the independent Bedford Hospitals Charity over the past 10 years.
+The support from the charity has enabled the Trust, for example, to build a dedicated cancer centre, the Primrose unit.